When Life is Silent

 Rudolf Laban and dancers in Ascona circa 1915

-When Life is Silent is a feature film that explores the rich dance and artistic heritage of Zurich and Ticino in Switzerland, both pivotal centres in the development of early modern dance.
-Filmed at natural and historical locations of significance, the story unfolds against the backdrop of early 20th-century Europe—a period marked by growing disillusionment with modernity.
-The film’s narrative takes place in landscapes that once brought together influential figures such as dancers Mary Wigman, Rudolf Laban, Suzanne Perrottet, and Charlotte Bara, alongside artists like poet and novelist Hermann Hesse.
-These individuals gathered at several sites, notably Monte Verità in Ascona, creating a unique cultural crossroads that laid the foundation for avant-garde movements blending philosophy, psychology, and the arts.
+Set in Ticino, the film traces locations that once brought together influential figures such as dancer artists Mary Wigman, Rudolf Laban, Suzanne Perrottet, alongside poet and novelist Hermann Hesse.
+These individuals converged at sites including, in particular, the iconic Monte Verità in Ascona, creating a unique cultural crossroads that laid the groundwork for avant-garde movements intertwining philosophy, psychology, and the arts.

 Funded by: The Arts Council of Ireland Dance Project Award and Wicklow County Arts Office Strategic Project Awards 2024.